stanleywalker1/Interactive-Lab-Hub/Lab 3/README.md

 Whats happening under the hood:
 * Receives input audio through the microphone
 * Transcribe (or translate if necessary) with Wishper API
-* Send it to OPENAI ChatGPT API
+* Send it to OpenAI ChatGPT API
 * Use Google Text-to-Speech API to read ChatGPT response out loud

 Ssh on to your Raspberry Pi